Shirlazybrat/PortfolioV2/Readme.md

-#Personal Portfolio
+# Personal Portfolio

-##I am a Full-Stack Developer with an emphasis in JavaScript
+## I am a Full-Stack Developer with an emphasis in JavaScript

 ![Alt text](img/ScreenShot2.png "Home Page")

-###This is my personal portfolio created to showcase my projects, share my contact information and give each visitor insight into who I am and what I do.
+### This is my personal portfolio created to showcase my projects, share my contact information and give each visitor insight into who I am and what I do.

 Visit here: [Portfolio](http://shirletterly.com/)

-##Built with:
+## Built with:
 	- Html
 	- CSS
 	- Javascript
 	- jQuery
 	- Bootstrap

-##Sample Code
+## Sample Code
-###The following code was created with the  use of Bootstrap to allow the visitor to click on a contact button resulting in the dynamic display of a modal where there may enter information to send.
+###T he following code was created with the  use of Bootstrap to allow the visitor to click on a contact button resulting in the dynamic display of a modal where there may enter information to send.

 ```html
 <div class="modal fade" id="myModal" tabindex="-1" role="dialog" aria-labelledby="myModalLabel">